microsoft/MLADS2020-QuantumClassification/README.md

+***This repository has been archived.
+Please refer to [the tutorial on quantum classification with Q#](https://github.com/microsoft/QuantumKatas/tree/main/tutorials/QuantumClassification) for the latest version of the tutorial.***

 # Welcome!

 This repository contains the materials for the "Introduction to Quantum Classification" lab presented at Spring 2020 MLADS Conference.
 In this lab you will experiment with a simple circuit-centric quantum classifier using the Microsoft Quantum Development Kit.